Purpose of this Policy

-To advance the educational objectives of Utah Valley University, this Student Code of Conduct (“Student Code”) establishes standards and procedures necessary to maintain a community conducive to engaged learning and student success.
+To advance the educational objectives of Utah Valley University, this Student Code of Conduct (“Student Code”) establishes standards and procedures necessary to maintain a community conducive to UVU’s three core values: exceptional care, exceptional accountability and exceptional results.
 This Student Code2020欧洲杯夺冠热门 supports the intellectual, personal, social, and ethical development of all members of the community by promoting the values of civility, integrity, inclusivity, respect, and responsibility.
 Students at the university are expected to uphold these values through the exercise of their personal freedom and reasoned discourse.
 This Student Code also establishes the conduct expectations for students of Utah Valley University, outlines students’ rights and due process procedures for addressing alleged student violations of university policies, delineates the range of disciplinary sanctions for violations and establishes procedures for appeal of disciplinary sanctions.

 4.1.1 This policy applies to all students admitted to the University or enrolled in university courses, either full-time or part-time, and to all student conduct that occurs on university campus or at university-sponsored activities.
 It also applies to off-campus conduct, not otherwise protected by law, that adversely affects the university community and/or fulfillment of the University’s mission, values, and operations.
 The Dean of Students or designee shall decide whether the Student Code shall be applied to misconduct occurring off-campus on a case-by-case basis.
 If a student withdraws from the University while a disciplinary matter is pending, the University may continue to apply this Student Code and its processes for resolving that specific disciplinary matter.